CENSUS/Janus/benchmark.md

 ## How to deactivate the Benchmarking Capabilities?

-In order to deactivate the Benchmarking Capabilities of the System, you should modify the configuration of the *Backend API*.
+In order to deactivate the Benchmarking Capabilities of the System, you should modify the configuration of the _Backend API_.

 The configuration can be found at:

 > Janus/blockchain/blockchain_apis/backend/config/main_config.js

-*main_config.js* includes:
+_main_config.js_ includes:

 `metrics: { metricsOn: true, cliLog: false, pageLog: true }`

-- *metricsOn*: Activates/Deactivates the Benchmarking Capabilities of the System
+- _metricsOn_: Activates/Deactivates the Benchmarking Capabilities of the System
-- *cliLog*: Prints the Benchmark's information at the *Backend API*'s terminal (Pod)
+- _cliLog_: Prints the Benchmark's information at the _Backend API_'s terminal (Pod)
-- *pageLog*: Deploys a webpage that can be visited at: _https://api.`PUBLIC_IP`.nip.io/**benchmarks**_, in order to inspect the Benchmarks
+- _pageLog_: Deploys a webpage that can be visited at: \*https://api.**PUBLIC_IP**.nip.io[:**HTTPS_PORT**]/**benchmarks***, in order to inspect the Benchmarks

 Please, take into account that making any changes to the configuration described above, will not have immediate effect on the System.
-The docker image of the *Backend API* needs to be rebuilt.
+The docker image of the _Backend API_ needs to be rebuilt.
 The easiest way of achieving this is to execute:

 ```
-./initialize.sh project_images
+$ ./initialize.sh project_images
-./initialize.sh project
+$ ./initialize.sh project
 ```

 in order to rebuild the image and redeploy the System with the new configuration.

 ## The requests are being executed slower than expected.
 What should I do?

 Maybe, your System is not powerful enough.
 Please, kindly check the question:

-> *The server seems that it can handle <i>more/less</i> Requests/Second.
-How to reduce/increase them?*
+> _The server seems that it can handle <i>more/less</i> Requests/Second.
+How to reduce/increase them?_

 that can be found at: